webplatform/docs/tutorials/css_transforms/index.md

 [[Image:3Dnest_face5.png]]

+Note that all the backfaces are visible, and are only hidden because other opaque boxes appear in front of them.

-The sixth face is rotated to face the opposite direction than the first face, then uses '''translateZ()''' to drop it back to close off the cube:
+The sixth face simply uses '''translateZ()''' to drop it back to close off the cube:

  .face:nth-of-type(6) {
-     transform           : rotateX(-180deg) translateZ(-100px);
+     transform           : translateZ(-100px);
      transform-origin    : center;
      background-position : 10px 10px, 10px 40px, 10px 70px,
                            70px 10px, 70px 40px, 70px 70px;